Electric Mini Ellipse

 Duration

-Given a choice I would use the 600's.
+The 600 AE cells give around 2.75 minutes under power.
+The 700 AR's give 3.5 minutes.
+I prefer the 600's.
 They are lighter and the flight duration is sufficient.
 On a reasonably thermic day I get around 20 minutes per flight, using a combination of short (~15 second) full-power bursts followed by thermal seeking.

 Handling

 Handling characteristics were a little disappointing after the glider version.
 I wasn't prepared for quite such a deterioration in glide performance.
 The model must be flown fast and wide in turns, otherwise the sink rate increases rapidly.
-This means you the air must be more buoyant than I'm used to, before you can do any proper thermalling.

 Summary